IOxCyber/CyberEssentials/Network_101/OSI_Model.md

-OSI Model:
+## OSI Model:
-- Only conceptual/reference model to provide the interoperation & communication between different type of devices such as Linux, Windows, Mac
+- Only conceptual/reference model to provide the interoperation & communication between different type of devices based on Linux, Windows, Mac
 - The Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.
 - Conceptual model that 'provides a common basis for the coordination of ISO standards development for the purpose of systems interconnection'.
+- Used to explain the networking to troubleshoot the issue in networking.

 ### To Remember: All People Seem To Need Data Processing.
 (APSTNDP)